 Choosing Growth in 2021

 The reality is that your Aesthetic practice may be great at one of these strategies, but it’s impossible to have all the internal resources and knowledge to execute these well.
-You need to work with a marketing expert who understands the unique needs of medical practices, and aesthetic practices and med spas in particular.
+You need to work with a marketing expert who understands the unique needs of medical practices, aesthetic practices, and med spas in particular.

 RUNNER is that expert.
-We can help you put together a plan that makes sense for your goals and aligned with your resources.
+We can help you put together a plan that makes sense for your goals and is aligned with your resources.
 Call us at (214) 396-8500 or schedule a free consultation.